 Show the version and exit.

-The client id of the endpoint to delete.
+Auth Client ID for the Globus Connect Server endpoint to delete.
 See the note above for when to use this option.

 - --deployment-key KEY_FILE_PATH